Fathers & Sons // The Patrol Series

 Ages 12 & Up

 This trip is designed for fathers and sons ages 12 and older.
-The hike-in is roughly 3 miles over uneven terrain with a loaded pack, and we'll be in remote backcountry with no cell service, no facilities, and no quick exit.
+The hike-in is roughly 3 miles over uneven (and sometimes steep) terrain with a loaded pack, and we'll be in remote backcountry with limited cell service, no facilities, and no quick exit.
 The terrain includes granite slabs, creek crossings, and elevation changes that require sure footing and stamina.
-This isn't a beginner outing — it's an adventure.
+It's a real adventure.
 If your son is mature, physically capable, and ready for a challenge, he's ready for this.

 What's Next

-Trip 1 focuses on the established Panthertown Valley trail system — 30 miles of maintained trail with signed junctions and well-known destinations.
+Trip 1 focuses on the established Panthertown Valley trail system and some fun, adventurous offshoots to beautiful waterfalls and scenic views.
 Future trips will push into Bonas Defeat to the north and Big Pisgah to the east — wilder, less-traveled tracts of the same National Forest with unmarked routes, more rugged terrain, and fewer people.
 We walk before we run.
 But those are calling our name.

 The Weekend